 & Kerri Brown, and Matt & Tera Brown.
 His five grandchildren, Blake, Brooke, Evan, Bo &

 Megan.
 His sister Jean Smith, his nieces Hannah (Ryan and Rhett) Seaton & Raechel Smith.

 His father & mother-in-law, Carl & Louise Lovett.
 Along with many cousins and extended family.

 He will be deeply missed by those that love him and all those that called him a friend.

 A celebration of life will take place at a later time.

-To plant a tree in memory of James Thomas Brown, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of James Thomas Brown, please visit our floral store.